chdenat/ACF-Json-location-Manager/Readme.md

 In the Field group Edition screen, you will have a `new meta box` used to select the associated json file.

-If you want to move a json file from one location to another just select the new location in the metabox...
-The old one will be deleted.
+If you want to move a json file from one location to another just select the new location in the metabox, the old one will be deleted.

 ##Version log :
 - 1.0  (2020/01/15): first 'official' release